 - The final projects are mailed to new teams of judges.

-- Paper and website finalists are interviewed at the State competition.
+- Paper finalists are interviewed at the State competition.

-Each school may enter as many papers or websites as they would like into the first level of judging.
-Each school must still complete the participation survey in January for both paper and website projects.
+Each school may enter as many papers as they would like into the first level of judging.
+Each school must still complete the participation survey in January for paper projects.

-Tues., March 5: All papers and websites due at the Minnesota History Day office. ($12 State entry fee per student)
+Tues., March 4: All papers due at the Minnesota History Day office. ($12 State entry fee per student)

-Fri., March 29: Paper and website finalists notified.
+Fri., March 28: Paper finalists notified.
 If you are not chosen as a finalist, you will not be notified.
 Check the History Day website to confirm your status.

-Tues., April 16: Finalist papers and websites due at the Minnesota History Day office.
+Tues., April 15: Finalist papers due at the Minnesota History Day office.
 Students are encouraged to make changes based on feedback.